Dundas Street: Route description

 The route of Dundas Street through the city of Toronto is irregular.
-The street, as laid out today, is made up from what were originally several smaller named streets.
+The street, as laid out today, is made up of what were originally several smaller named streets.
 Proceeding west through central Toronto, Dundas Street East originates near the Beaches neighbourhood at Kingston Road, itself a historic route to eastern Lake Ontario and the town of Kingston.
 Originally, the street began at today's Queen and Ossington intersection, and incorporated today's Ossington Street north to the current Dundas intersection, then proceeded west along the route still used today.

 Crossing the lower reaches of the Don River west of Broadview Avenue, Dundas serves as one of the few arterial roads connecting the central city to the city's original eastern suburbs.
-At Yonge Street, Dundas passes Yonge-Dundas Square, within sight of downtown landmarks such as the Eaton Centre and Toronto Metropolitan University.
-Designated Dundas Street West from this point westward, the route passes to the north of City Hall and Nathan Phillips Square.
+At Yonge Street, Dundas passes Sankofa Square, within sight of downtown landmarks such as the Eaton Centre and Toronto Metropolitan University.
+Designated Dundas Street West from this point westward, the route passes to the north of Toronto City Hall and Nathan Phillips Square.
 At McCaul Street, the road fronts the Art Gallery of Ontario in proximity to some of the city's institutions of higher learning, including OCAD University, Michener Institute, and the University of Toronto.
-At Spadina Avenue, Dundas serves as the east-west axis of the city's largest Chinatown, with the Chinatown sections of Dundas (from Beverly Street in the east to Kensington Avenue in the west) having street signs in Chinese as 登打士街, which is the same as Dundas Street in the Kowloon Peninsula of Hong Kong.
+At Spadina Avenue, Dundas serves as the east–west axis of the city's largest Chinatown, with the Chinatown sections of Dundas (from Beverly Street in the east to Kensington Avenue in the west) having street signs in Chinese as 登打士街, which is the same as Dundas Street in the Kowloon Peninsula of Hong Kong.

 West of Ossington Avenue, it meanders northwards towards Bloor Street near the intersection of Roncesvalles Avenue, heading north toward the Junction district at Keele Street.
 Proceeding due west from Keele through the Junction, Dundas parallels the CP Rail line through the mixed industrial-residential district.
 At Scarlett Road, the route veers southwest toward a high crossing over the Humber River valley, through the former village of Lambton Mills.
 Beyond the river, Dundas serves as the northern boundary of the Kingsway residential district.
 Passing the historic St. George's Church-on-the-Hill, Dundas again heads southwest toward the former village of Islington.
 This route traverses the west end of the city, avoiding obstacles that were expensive to negotiate in the 18th century, such as Grenadier Pond in what is now High Park and the highest point of the Humber Valley (Bloor Street to the south requires a high bridge to cross the river at that point).